 Amazon has generous return policies and makes the process a breeze.
 Customers know this and are actually willing to purchase more because they know they have the option of returning items.
 But guess what?
 Only a small percentage actually do.
 Because no matter how simple Amazon makes it, it’s still a hassle.
 (Customers think to themselves, is it really worth doing all of this just to get $15 back on my card?)

 By offering free returns and money back guarantees, you instantly build trust with your audience and casually encourage them to purchase more.
 (The less risk there is, the wider the wallet opens.)

 Think about it like this.
 If you’re able to increase average order value by 10 percent simply by offering a better guarantee, would it be worth it?
 You’d have to track the returns and how much they cost you, but the answer will almost always be yes.

 Once you increase average order value to a healthy number that you’re comfortable with, you can shift your focus to generating more customers.
 (Remember, this is where the exponential growth kicks in.)
 And how do you generate more customers?
 It’s all about traffic.

 Driving traffic to your ecommerce site is a game of experimentation.
 Every website will have different results with different marketing strategies.
 It depends on your niche, budget, branding, and other factors.
 Some common sources of new traffic generation include:

 Once you dial in your AOV and increase your traffic, revenue will start increasing in an exponential fashion.
 And at this point, all it takes is small incremental gains and your business will be set for the long haul.

 At SEO.co, we believe in helping ecommerce businesses grow with the big picture in mind.
 Our goal is to supply you with organic streams of traffic that continue to generate revenue at scale for many years to come.
-To learn how we leverage white hat link building services to help you grow, simply contact us today!
+To learn how we leverage white hat link building services for ecommerce to help you grow your online store, simply contact us today!